 The Medical College Admissions Test (MCAT)

 All applicants to the UofSC School of Medicine Greenville are required to take the Medical College Admissions Test (MCAT).
 For any given year, the MCAT must be taken during or no more than two years prior to the year of application.
-For the 2021 admissions cycle, the MCAT deadline is December 2020.
 We will accept MCAT scores from 2018, 2019, and 2020. *For the 2020-2021 admissions cycle, those who wish to retake the MCAT after an initial score, we will accept MCAT scores through February 2021 (the MCAT must be taken by January 2021) if additional MCAT dates are not offered after September 2020*.
 We suggest reviewing MCAT materials.

 Technical Standards for Admission, Retention and Graduation

 All candidates for admission to, and all current students at the UofSC School of Medicine Greenville should possess sufficient intellectual capacity, physical ability, emotional and psychological stability, interpersonal sensitivity, and communication skills to acquire the scientific knowledge, interpersonal and technical competencies, professional attitudes and clinical abilities required for the practice of medicine.
 Review a description of the technical standards necessary to meet the requirements of the M.D. curriculum and to graduate as skilled and effective medical practitioners.

 The UofSC School of Medicine Greenville is in the process of gaining approval to consider international applicants.
 Prospective international applicants are encouraged to review the international applicants criteria.